 Instrumentation

-Instrumentation is a process that prepares the application for testing or automation.
+Instrumentation is a process that prepares an application for testing or automation.
 Part of the instrumentation process may add "instruments" that allow the testing framework to gain access to parts of the application.
+Instrumentation only affects the application code.
+It does not affect mobile OS performance or activity.

 Perfecto provides tools for instrumenting mobile applications for different purposes.
 Instrumentation options are part of the app installation process.